List of The Brady Bunch characters: Marcia Brady

-In The Brady Girls Get Married, Marcia had graduated from college, became a fashion designer, and marries Wally Logan.
+In The Brady Girls Get Married, Marcia had graduated from college, became a fashion designer, and marries Wallace "Wally" Logan.
 However, by the time A Very Brady Christmas aired, she was a stay-at-home mother (raising two children, daughter Jessica and son Michael "Mickey").
 She was still unemployed at the beginning of The Bradys, and at this point her ego began to take such a beating she briefly turned to alcohol for solace.
-By the end of the series, Marcia and her husband, Wally (a toy salesman who was frequently out of work, due to either layoffs or getting fired) join their sisters-in-law (Nora and Tracy) to open a catering business.
+By the end of the series, Marcia and her husband, Wally (a toy salesman who was frequently out of work, due to either layoffs or getting fired), join their sisters-in-law (Nora and Tracy) to open a catering business.

 Peter Brady

-Peter Brady (center right), portrayed by Christopher Knight in the TV show, Paul Sutera in theatrical films, and Blake Foster in the TV movie, is the middle Brady son.
+Peter Brady (right center), portrayed by Christopher Knight in the TV show, Paul Sutera in theatrical films, and Blake Foster in the TV movie, is the middle Brady son.
 Peter often thinks badly of himself, such as believing he has no personality in the episode "The Personality Kid".
 The clumsiest of the bunch, he sometimes gets overexcited and acts before thinking.
 Nevertheless, he is a fun-loving boy whom girls adored later in the original series.
 He has a non-related lookalike named Arthur Owens (also played by Christopher Knight), who is shown in the episode "Two Petes in a Pod".
 Peter is also the only one in the family with brown eyes—all the others had blue or green eyes.

 Peter later joined the military for career guidance, as seen in The Brady Girls Get Married.
-In later sequels, he is an administrative assistant (at one point, working under his fiancée, Valerie; they later end their engagement), and still later, a business partner with Bobby.
+In later sequels, he is an administrative assistant (at one point, working under his fiancée, Valerie Thomas; they later end their engagement), and still later, a business partner with Bobby.
 Peter was the only Brady child to not have a spouse or significant other when The Bradys was cancelled.